Once uploaded, your creative undergoes a two-step review: a technical check for specification compliance and a content review for ad policy alignment.

 Incorrect frame rate

-If your frame rate falls below 23.97 or above 30 FPS, your creative will be rejected.
+If your Frame rate is not 23.98, 25.00, 29.97 FPS, your creative will be rejected.
 The frame rate, when exported, should match the frame rate at which it was recorded and/or edited, when possible.

 Video length too long or short

-If your video is under 6 seconds or over 90 seconds, it'll be rejected.
-Most rejections in this area are due to ads running a few seconds passed 90 (E.g. 92 seconds).
+If your video is under 6 seconds or over 92 seconds, it'll be rejected.
+Most rejections in this area are due to ads running a few seconds passed 92 seconds.

 Content review issues

 Once your tech specs pass the review, your creative will be in a 2-3 day manual review.
-If the content is prohibited by our Roku Ad Guidelines, your creative will be rejected.
+If the content is prohibited by our Roku Ad Policy, your creative will be rejected.
 You’ll receive an email with a rejection reason describing which guidelines your content violates.
+To avoid delays, submit your ad creatives early to ensure there's ample time for the review process and potential revisions.

 Common content rejection reasons and recommended solutions